Fillmore Township, Montgomery County, Illinois

-Fillmore Consolidated Township (informally Fillmore Township) is a township located in Montgomery County, Illinois, United States.
-As of the 2010 census, its population was 616 and it contained 290 housing units.
+Fillmore Township (formally Fillmore Consolidated Township) is a township located in Montgomery County, Illinois, United States.
+As of the 2020 census, its population was 832 and it contained 385 housing units.
+It contains the village of Fillmore and the unincorporated communities of Chapman and Van Burensburg.

 History

 In 2016, Fillmore Township and South Fillmore Township voted to merge into Fillmore Consolidated Township.